BaptisteTomasin/Federated-Learning-Frameworks/data/README.md

 # Data

 In this folder, we have the data use in the script of the different framework, particularly:
-* The MNIST's data set that contain images of digits
+* The MNIST's dataset that contain images of digits
 * The weather data in France, it corresponding at time-series data.

 ### MNIST

-You can download the MNIST data set with the following command:
+You can download the MNIST dataset with the following command:

     ./mnist.sh

-This file downloads the data-set and stock it in a new folder named [mnist_data](/data/MNIST/mnist_data).
-To work with this data set you will to install **mlxtend**, with the following command:
+This file downloads the dataset and stock it in a new folder named [mnist_data](/data/MNIST/mnist_data).
+To work with this dataset you will to install **mlxtend**, with the following command:

     pip install mlxtend